liuxing3169/edx-documentation/zh_cn/install_operations/source/configuration/user_retire/index.rst

 .. _Enabling User Retirement:

 ####################################
-Enabling the User Retirement Feature
+启用用户隐退功能
 ####################################

 There have been many changes to privacy laws (for example, GDPR or the European Union General Data Protection Regulation) intended to change the way that businesses think about and handle Personally Identifiable Information (PII).

 As a step toward enabling Open edX to support some of the key updates in privacy laws, edX has implemented APIs and tooling that enable Open edX instances to